Decades-old disappearance of Marion Barter and $1m reward for leads

 Key details reported by multiple sources:

-• Marion Barter (original name) legally changed her name to Florabella Natalia Marion Remakel in 1997
+- Barter legally changed her name to Florabella Natalia Marion Remakel in May 1997, one month before her disappearance

-• Marion Barter was last confirmed sighted at a bus depot on Scarborough Street, Southport, Queensland, on June 22, 1997, before departing Australia for the UK
+- Barter was last seen at a bus depot on Scarborough Street, Southport, Queensland, on June 22, 1997, before flying to the UK under the name Florabella Remakel

-• An unknown person accessed Marion Barter’s bank account and transferred $80,000 after her disappearance
+- On October 15, 1997, an unknown person accessed Barter’s bank account and transferred $80,000 after she visited a Byron Bay bank branch

-• The NSW State Coroner ruled in 2024 that Marion Barter was deceased, likely after October 15, 1997, but could not determine the cause or manner of death
+- A NSW State Coroner ruled in 2024 that Barter was deceased, likely after October 15, 1997, but could not determine the nature of her death

 Points of Difference